HewlettPackard/oneview-chef/README.md

 The following are the standard properties available for all resources.
 Some resources have additional properties or small differences; see their doc sections below for more details.

  - **client**: Hash or OneviewSDK::Client object that contains information about how to connect to the OneView instance.
-Required attributes are: `url` and `token` or `user`, and `password`.
+Required attributes are: `url` and `token` or `user` and `password`.
 See [this](https://github.com/HewlettPackard/oneview-sdk-ruby#configuration) for more options.
  - **data**: Hash specifying options for this resource.
 Refer to the OneView API docs for what's available and/or required.
 If no name attribute is given, it will use the name given to the Chef resource.
-   - In addition to the API docs, you can use the [oneview-sdk gem's CLI](https://github.com/HewlettPackard/oneview-sdk-ruby#cli) to quickly show information about resources.
+   - :memo: Tip: In addition to the API docs, you can use the [oneview-sdk gem's CLI](https://github.com/HewlettPackard/oneview-sdk-ruby#cli) to quickly show information about resources.
 If you're wanting to know which data properties exist for a resource, it might make sense to create a resource on the Web UI, then view the data.
 For example, after creating a new ethernet network named `eth1`, run `$ oneview-sdk-ruby show EthernetNetwork eth1`
  - **action**: Symbol specifying what to do with this resource.
 Options for most resources (**some may differ**):
    - `:create` - (Default) Ensure this resource exists and matches the data given.
    - `:create_if_missing` - Ensure this resource exists, but don't ensure it is up to date on subsequent chef-client runs.